-- (1) The Organiser must ensure that completion of the competition takes precedence over leisure, pleasure and publicity activities. - (2) The Organiser is responsible for compensation for damage caused to third parties arising out of flights or jumps connected with the competition. - (3) The Organiser shall be responsible for providing adequate medical services during the event including the official training days.
+- (1) The Organiser must ensure that completion of the competition takes precedence over leisure, pleasure and publicity activities. - (2) The Organiser is responsible for compensation for damage caused to third parties arising out of flights, jumps or wind tunnel operation connected with the competition. - (3) The Organiser shall be responsible for providing adequate medical services during the event, including the official training days.

 The required medical services may vary according to the following factors: the size and nature of the competition, the category and number of competitors participating, the medical emergency facilities of the area where the competition takes place.